 Incline dumbbell curl alternatives and variations

 There are more than 7 types of incline dumbbell biceps curl that you can do to build your arms.
-The best variation for you depends on your goals and equipment availability, so feel free to check out the tutorials below to see which version you like the best.
+The best variation for you depends on your goals and equipment availability, so feel free to check out the other types of dumbbell curls below to see which version you like the best.

 - Incline cable curl